 Take the whole family to Banagher and cruise the Shannon in a modern boat with enough room for everyone.
 Whip up a gorgeous lunch in the onboard kitchen and eat on the deck, surrounded by nature.

 Cruising north from Banagher to Glasson

 Your cruise time from Banagher to Glasson is four hours, but before you set sail, you’ll want to explore the rural village, complete with a Martello Tower built to ward off Napoleon.
 Take in the views across the water and treat yourself to pizza at J.J.Hough's Singing Pub – known as one of the liveliest spots in the midlands.

 Shannonbridge, named after its imposing bridge, is an hour up-river and known for the beautiful peat landscape around the village.
-Visit Killeen’s pub and shop, a real authentic gem, or catch the famous sunset from Lukers Bar with its incredible views of the Shannon.
+Catch the famous sunset from Lukers Bar with its incredible views of the Shannon.

 Your next stop is a real highlight of your cruise, the ancient city of Clonmacnoise; a place of huge historical and religious significance.
 There you’ll walk amongst the dramatic stone ruins of an ancient monastic settlement and the burial place of two of Ireland’s High Kings.